 What's the difference between Ale (Beer) and Lager?

 The primary difference between ale and lager lies in the yeast strains used and the fermentation process.
-These differences lead to variations in flavour, appearance, and other characteristics.
+These differences lead to variations in flavour, appearance, aroma and other characteristics.
 Here's a breakdown of the key distinctions between ale and lager:

 1. Yeast Type: